rabinah1/Space-Invaders/README.md

 ## How to start the program

-In Linux, open the command line and navigate to the folder containing the files for this program.
-Now you can type "make" to compile the program.
-After that, type "./main" to start the game.
+To compile the program, run the following commands in the top-level folder:

+autoreconf -i
+./configure
+make

+Now you can start the game by running "./space_invaders".